k98kurz/tapescript/docs.md

 ## OP_SUBTRACT_POINTS - 80 - x50

-Read the next byte from the tape, interpreting as an unsigned int; pull that many values from the stack, interpreting them as ed25519 scalars; subtract them from the first one; put the result onto the stack.
+Read the next byte from the tape, interpreting as an unsigned int; pull that many values from the stack, interpreting them as ed25519 scalars; subtract the rest from the first one; put the result onto the stack.

 Aliases:
 - SUBTRACT_POINTS